leangjia/blender_docs/manual/render/output/settings.rst

    Dimensions panel.

-Render Presets
-   Common format presets for TVs and screens.
+Several render presets exist with common resolution and frame rates for TVs and screens can be selected in the panel header.

-Resolution
+Resolution X, Y
-   X/Y
       The number of pixels horizontally and vertically in the image.
    Percentage
       Slider to reduce or increase the size of the rendered image relative to the X/Y values above.
       This is useful for small test renders that have the same proportions as the final image.

-Aspect Ratio
+Aspect X, Y
    Older televisions may have non-square pixels, so this can be used to control the shape of the pixels along the respective axis.
    This will *pre-distort* the images which will look stretched on a computer screen,